jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 - The fill rate is unknown until the pending load test reports disk growth with a PV sampling.
 That figure sets the threshold value; it does not change the shape of this work, so this row does not wait on it.
+- 2026-09-21: the shipped MTS granularity moved from `PARTITION_MONTH` to `PARTITION_DAY`, matching the recommended default the storage guide already carried in its "Final Recommended Default Policy" section.
+The guide and the template had disagreed since both were first committed; the owner settled it by changing the template rather than annotating the guide.
+The second ETL hop now becomes eligible after roughly two days instead of roughly two months, so a soak can observe the whole chain and the remaining question for this row is only whether two days is short enough for quick iteration.
+- The LTS `pp=mean_3600` half of that same recommendation is deliberately not
+  applied: `pp` adds auxiliary files and therefore disk, which is the opposite of what this row is protecting against while the fill rate is unknown, and it cannot coexist with the `reducedata` the Fast, VeryFast, Medium and Slow policies already set on LTS.
+M27 carries that question.

 ##### Implementation Plan